 Testing for Syphilis is easy, and just requires a blood test.
 It can take up to 3 months after infection for the blood test to become positive, so if you have been a contact of Syphilis within this time, you should still get treatment, even if the test is negative.

 Syphilis treatment usually consists of penicillin injections.
 Anyone you have had sex with in the past 3 months should also get tested and treated.
-You will require follow up blood tests, which will be arranged through your doctor.
+You will require follow up blood tests, which can be arranged through your doctor.
 Using a condom every time you have sex means you are less likely to get Syphilis.

 For more information about STIs, including Syphilis, visit www.justthefacts.co.nz